addy-dclxvi/i3-starterpack/README.md

 Logout your current session.
 Then login again with i3 session. <br />

 ## Some Cheatsheet
-My keybind is pretty weird, I more focus on easy to memorize <br />
+My keybind is pretty weird, I'm more focus on easy to memorize <br />
 - **Super + Shift + D** Launch dmenu
 - **Super + D** Launch dmenu alternative called Rofi
 - **Super + Enter** Launch i3-sensible-terminal, URxvt in this case